nikhil2050/Databricks_BeginnersGuide/NK_Readme.md

 - It is a set of idle, ready to use VMs, that allow us to reduce the cluster start and Auto-scaling times.
 - You create a pool first and then cretae the "All-purpose Compute".
 Now the new Compute will be created in less time.

+# Section 5: Databricks Notebooks
+Notebook is a collection of cells that run commands on a Databricks Cluster.

+NOTE: First check if the cluster is UP and RUNNING.

+> Goto Workspace
+> > Users (Select a user)
+> > > Create a Folder (db-course)
+> > > > Create a Notebook (Name:Notebook Intro, Default Lang:Python, Cluster:db-sourse-cluster)